drdeana/Resequencing-3.0/README.md

      pbalign --concordant --hitPolicy=randombest --minAccuracy 70 --minLength 50 --algorithmOptions="-minMatch 12 -bestn 10 -minPctIdentity 70.0" subreads.bam reference.fasta aligned_subreads.bam

+Where `reference.fasta` contains your reference sequences.

+Where `subreads.bam` contains your unaligned reads.

-Where your reference sequence is in reference.fasta, your unaligned reads are in subreads.bam, and the file to store your aligned reads is aligned_subreads.bam.
+Where `aligned_subreads.bam` is where your aligned reads will be stored.

 __Step 2. variantCaller__